Chart Color Schemes

 Gables is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Gables has a high level of cultural diversity, with 39.0% of its population born overseas and 39.5% speaking a language other than English at home.
-Christianity is the main religion in Gables, making up 52.5% of people in the area.
-Hinduism is significantly overrepresented compared to Greater Sydney's average, comprising 13.6% of Gables' population.
+Christianity is the predominant religion in Gables, making up 52.5% of people.
+However, Hinduism is significantly overrepresented, comprising 13.6% of the population compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity